zyykyy/Introduction_to_Python_Part1/README.md

 # Introduction_to_Python_Part1
-First workshop in a series of five workshops.
+First workshop in a series of five Python workshops.

 ### Introduction to Python